vickjoeobi/nrw-html-and-css-2021-spring/lesson4/index.md

 # 3. HTML text styling tags

 This section covers basic HTML tags used for styling text.
 These tags include.
-Students will exercise with couple of those tags.
+Students should practice with a couple of these tags.

 ```
 <b> - Bold text